ionic-team/stencil-site/src/docs/components/templating-and-jsx.md

 <div innerHTML={svgContent}></div>
 ```

-## Getting a reference to a dom element
+## Getting a reference to a DOM element

 In cases where you need to get a direct reference to an element, like you would normally do with `document.querySelector`, you might want to use a `ref` in JSX.
 Lets look at an example of using a `ref` in a form: